pimcore/pimcore/doc/User_Documentation/01_Objects/01_Grid_Configuration_Operators/Operators/15_LocaleSwitcher.md

 # Locale Switcher

-Switches the default locale for all childs to the selected locale.
+Switches the default locale for all child elements to the selected locale.

 ![Setting](../../../img/gridconfig/operator_localewitcher_setting.png)